 The Paul H. Tobias (PHT) Attorney Fellowship Program exemplifies The Institute’s deep commitment to securing the future of employee rights advocacy.
 Honoring The Institute’s roots as the public interest organization of the National Employment Lawyers Association (NELA), The PHT Attorney Fellowship Program is named for Paul H. Tobias, NELA’s Founder and first Executive Director, for the boundless inspiration he has provided to plaintiffs’ employment lawyers for more than 50 years.
 It offers a new lawyer who embodies Paul’s indomitable spirit the opportunity to work on cutting-edge initiatives at The Institute for two years.
-Read more about the PHT Attorney Fellowship.
+The 2019-2021 PHT Attorney Fellowship has been filled.

 Employee Rights Advocacy Fellowship Program

 The Employee Rights Advocacy Fellowship Program provides law students the opportunity to work at The Institute, as well as the National Employment Lawyers Association, thereby cultivating the next generation of employee rights advocates.
-We are currently seeking a full- or part-time Employee Rights Advocacy Law Student Fellow for Fall 2017.
+We are currently seeking a full- or part-time Employee Rights Advocacy Law Student Fellow for Summer 2020.

 The Employee Rights Advocacy Scholarship Program